unitedstates/glossary/README.md

 In file "Referred to Committee":

-> After a bill is introduced, it is immediately sent to one or more committees for consideration approval.
+> After a bill is introduced, it is immediately sent to one or more committees for consideration and approval.

 > Every bill is referred to a committee, but few bills actually receive committee attention, so most bills die here.
 It's up to each committee to vote on whether the bill should be considered by the whole chamber.